halildurmus/win32/packages/win32/README.md

 ## Getting started

-Many more samples can be found in the `example\` subdirectory, along with a test suite in the `test\` subdirectory that shows other API calls.
+Many more samples can be found in the `examples\` subdirectory, along with a test suite in the `test\` subdirectory that shows other API calls.

 A good starting point is `hello.dart`.
 This example demonstrates creating a Win32 window and responding to common messages such as `WM_PAINT` through a